epi-analysis/SRCP_docs/docs/source/01-Basic-Concepts.rst

   :scale: 80 %
   :alt: Projects folder

 3. You will see a list of the folders you have access to.
-Double click on the project folder.
+In most cases you will only have access to one project.
+Double click on the project folder required to open it.

 .. figure:: ../../images/you-project-folder.png
   :scale: 50 %